PixelgenTechnologies/pixelgen-PNA-paper/README.md

 This project is licensed under the GPL-2.0 License.

 ## Contact

+ADD FINAL CONTACTS

-For questions, please open an issue or contact [max.karlsson@pixelgen.com].
+For questions, please open an issue or contact max.karlsson@pixelgen.com.